rstgroup/json-api-php/README.md

 Now it's time for entities.

 ## Defining entities
-Entities of concrete resource are `documents` within the meaning of json-api standard (see: http://jsonapi.org/format).<br/>
 The very first entity we would like to create is `Author`.
 As You can see below, `Author` class implements `EntityInterface`.
 It means that it should implement two methods: `getId()` and `toArray()`.<br/>
 Method `getId()` returns id of concrete entity and it's used at every place in library where that id should be known.<br/>